No. 11 Hurricanes kick last second field goal to defeat Georgia Tech Yellow Jackets 25-24

 With a 24-yard field goal made by Miami senior kicker Michael Badgley with just four seconds left, the No. 11 Canes defeated the Georgia Tech Yellow Jackets 25-24 in a nail biter on Saturday afternoon in Hard Rock Stadium.

 Miami was down by two with the ball, and it was fourth-and-11 on the Georgia Tech 43-yard line with 36 seconds left.
-The Canes needed a field goal, but was too far away to try it.
+The Canes needed a field goal, but were too far away to try it.

 That’s when starting quarterback Malik Rosier lobbed up a pass for Langham.
-At first the ball bobbled off the defender’s hands, but Langham maintained his focus to catch the ball wall falling – a 28-yard completion to the 15-yard line.
+At first the ball bobbled off the defender’s hands, but Langham maintained his focus to catch the ball while falling – a 28-yard completion to the 15-yard line.

 Now UM was close enough, and the team closed it out.